beloglazov/openstack-neat/doc/blueprint/src/openstack-neat-blueprint.md

 - `global_manager_port` -- the port of the REST web service exposed by the global manager;
 - `local_data_directory` -- the directory used by the data collector to store the data on the resource usage by the VMs running on the host (the default value is `/var/lib/neat`);
-- `local_manager_interval` -- the time interval between subsequent invocations of the local manager;
+- `local_manager_interval` -- the time interval between subsequent invocations of the local manager in seconds;
-- `data_collector_interval` -- the time interval between subsequent invocations of the data collector;
+- `data_collector_interval` -- the time interval between subsequent invocations of the data collector in seconds;
 - `data_collector_data_length` -- the number of the latest data values stored locally by the data collector and passed to the underload / overload detection and VM placement algorithms;
 - `compute_user` -- the user name for connecting to the compute hosts to switch them into the sleep